rchapman2000/covid_swift_pipeline/README.md

 | -resume  | nextflow will pick up where it left off if the previous command was interrupted for some reason.
 | -with-docker ubuntu:16.04 | Runs command with Ubuntu docker.
 | -with-trace | Outputs a trace.txt that shows which processes end up in which work/ folders.

+Example paired fastqs are provided in the example/ folder.
+These can be run with the command:
+- Example command for example fastqs: ```nextflow run greninger-lab/covid_swift_pipeline --INPUT example/ --OUTDIR output/ --PAIRED_END -resume -with-trace with-docker ubuntu:16.04```